 The motion sensor is simple to set up and use.
 Inside the Hue mobile app, go to Settings then pick Accessory setup to add and configure the sensor.
 You can set what happens when movement is detected, in which room, and for how long.

 There are both indoor and outdoor models available.

 Sometimes your Hue lights don't always turn on based on a command from the Hue app: maybe you flicked the light switch, for example, or there was a power cut.

 Via Power-on behavior in the Settings page of the Hue app, you can set what each Hue bulb should do when power is restored.

 Want to control your Philips Hue lights with your Google Home speakers or via Google Assistant?
 It's easily done, through the Google Home app for Android or iOS: from the front screen, tap Add, then Set up device, then the Have something already set up? option.

 Pick Philips Hue from the next screen, and you can connect your bulbs.
 Once that's done they'll be visible in the Google Home app and can be controlled via voice commands like "Hey Google, turn off the bedroom lights".

 If you own an Amazon Echo rather than a Google Home smart speaker, you're not left out.
 Open up the Alexa app for Android or iOS, then choose Devices and All Devices.
 Tap the plus icon, choose Add Device, and pick Philips Hue from the list.

 As with Google Home and Google Assistant, you can then control your Hue bulbs with your voice or though the Alexa app (the Hue app carries on working as normal too).
 It's a neat way to combine smart lights from different manufacturers.

-5. Use an Amazon Echo Plus as a hub
+5. Use an Amazon Echo Plus, Echo Show or new Echo as a hub

 6. Add Ikea Tr√•dfri lights to a Philips Hue system